 Solutions That Worked for Me

-- It helps to think like a cat to determine what it is coming on your property If they're attracted to your pond, install either a motion activated sound device or some sprinklers there.
+- It helps to think like a cat to determine why it is coming on your property.
+If they're attracted to your pond, install either a motion-activated sound device or some sprinklers there.
 Food is one of the biggest reasons cats and other animals will come into your yard, so practice keeping your environment free of any food source and keep your garbage tightly covered.
 Your cat problems should go away quickly.

 - Be consistent.
 Don't leave food out sometimes and then freak out when they come to eat.
 Don't give them mixed messages.
 After all, cats are not dumb animals, and they will learn where they are welcome and where they are not.